Year Founded: 1964. Learn more about Country Day's history.

 Accreditation: CDS has been a NAEYC accredited school since 1988.

-Classroom enrichment classes include: All ages participate in Music and Library, and 3s-K additionally participate in Spanish, STEAM, and Science classes once per week.
+Classroom enrichment classes include: All ages participate in Music and Library, and 3s-K additionally participate in Spanish, Art, and Science classes once per week.

 Ways to extend the school day include: ACE enrichments, Lunch Bunch, and Extended Day programs with permanent spaces and a drop in option.